What are municipal bonds and how are they used?

 Who Holds State and Local Government Debt?

 Most state and local bonds are held by households, followed by mutual funds (which also represent household investors) (figure 3).
-Banks and life insurance companies used to be more prominent municipal bond holders until the Tax Reform Act of 1986 and subsequent litigation limited the advantages of doing so.
+Banks and life insurance companies used to be more prominent municipal bond holders until the Tax Reform Act of 1986 and subsequent litigation limited the tax benefits of doing so.

 Because of the federal tax exemption, state and local governments can borrow more cheaply than other debt issuers, such as corporations, for a given level of risk and length of maturity.
 The federal tax exemption therefore functions as a federal subsidy to state and local public infrastructure investment.
-This subsidy comes at a cost in foregone tax revenues, estimated at $28 billion in fiscal year 2020.
+This subsidy, which the Joint Committee on Taxation refers to as the exclusion of interest on public purpose state and local government bonds, is estimated to have cost $27 billion in forgone tax revenues in 2022.

 Congressional Budget Office and Joint Committee on Taxation.
 2009.
 “Subsidizing Infrastructure Investment with Tax-Preferred Bonds.”
-Washington, DC: Congressional Budget Office and Joint Committee on Taxation.
+Washington, DC.

 Gordon, Tracy.
 2011.
 “Buy and Hold (on Tight): The Recent Muni Bond Rollercoaster and What It Means for Cities.”
 Washington, DC: Urban Institute.